Decision Sciences Course Offerings

 Prerequisite: DSCI 352, MIST 201 or equivalent, and STAT 180 or similar statistics course.
 This course introduces a variety of Management Science models for use in analysis of “business” problems.
 A computer software package provides the computational basics for case analysis of problems in linear programming, inventory, waiting lines, PERT/CPM, and simulation.Cross listed as DATA 353.

 363 – Operations Management (3)

-Prerequisite: DSCI 353 or equivalent; and business administration major or permission of the Associate Dean for Faculty.
+Prerequisite: DSCI 353 or equivalent; and College of Business major or permission of the Associate Dean for Faculty.
 Operations management is an area of business concerned with the production of goods and services.
 It involves the study of concepts, theories and techniques relating to the operations functions in both manufacturing and service organizations.
 Lectures, discussions, and case studies are used to provide a comprehensive knowledge of the theories, current practices, and trends in several topical areas of operations management.
 Quantitative tools of analysis used to support decision making in the various operations management are surveyed.
-Course previously taught as BUAD 363.

 402 – Analytics Applications and Development (4)

-Prerequisite: Grade of C or better in CPSC 220 or equivalent.
+Prerequisite: Grade of C or better in CPSC 220 or DSCI/CPSC 219 or equivalent.
 A course in programming and data manipulation techniques for constructing analytics-based applications.
 Topics include SQL or no-SQL databases, using web service API’s to acquire data, introduction to Hadoop and MapReduce, and use of third-party analytic component API’s.
-Course previously taught as BUAD 400.
+Cross-listed as DATA 402.